 Feds look to Australia for pointers on Made in Canada brand campaign

-By Jennifer Ditchburn The Canadian Press
+March 14, 2014 by Jennifer Ditchburn The Canadian Press

 From those ubiquitous UGG boots to kayaks and cherries, a little green logo featuring a kangaroo has told Australian consumers what’s been made or grown by their country for nearly 30 years.